 film movements

 A film movement signifies a wave of cinematic works, usually following a particular trend in cinema, shaped by and reflecting the time, people, culture, and political events of the region from where it emerged.
-Often, film movements are instigated by filmmakers or film critics who develop concepts through discussions on how to create films.
+Often, these movements are instigated by filmmakers or film critics who develop concepts through discussions on how to create films.
 In addition to cultural influences, the art of filmmaking can also serve as a medium, resulting in an experimental approach.

-Film movements from 1880s - 1950s
+1880s - 1950s

 Starting with the initial screenings of films in 1895 and extending into the nickelodeon craze of the 1900s, cinema emerged as a thrilling spectacle designed to astonish, captivate and occasionally provoke its viewers.
 This period marks the inception of cinema as we recognize it in the present day - the birth of cinema!

-Influential film movement that emerged during the early 20th century in Germany.
-Characterized by its distinctive visual style, psychological depth, and exploration of dark and often unsettling themes, German Expressionism revolutionized filmmaking.
+Influential film movement that unfolded during the early 20th century in Germany.
+Characterized by its distinctive visual style, psychological depth, and exploration of dark and unsettling themes, German Expressionism revolutionized filmmaking.
 The movement's use of distorted sets, dramatic lighting, and surreal narratives left an indelible mark on cinema, influencing genres ranging from horror to film noir and inspiring filmmakers worldwide.

 French Impressionism can be considered the catalyst for the scholarly examination of cinema.
-This cinematic movement ventured into unconventional methods, including non-linear editing, inventive lighting, depicting dreamlike sequences and fantasies, and other creative approaches to narrate stories from a protagonist’s point of view.
+This movement ventured into unconventional methods, including non-linear editing, inventive lighting, depicting dreamlike sequences and fantasies, and other creative approaches to narrate stories from a protagonist’s point of view.
 It also provided a platform for female directors like Germaine Dulac to make their mark in a male-dominated industry, addressing themes of gender and sexuality with nuance and boldness.

 The idea of Soviet Montage theory was first brought up by director Lev Kuleshov, that an idea or an emotion might not be adequately expressed in a single frame.
 Two distinct images can be seen by the audience, who subconsciously assigns them a larger context.
 His method altered how time and space were merged into films, leading to the development of the "montage" that still influence modern film, and was important throughout cinematic history.